ruchanimbalkar/countries-app-fall-2025/version-3/README.md

 ### Implement Form data
 1. Pseudo-code your plan to store and retrieve Form data.
-2. When the user submits the form, send the form data to the backend.
+2. Store the data with a POST request: When the user submits the form, send the form data to the backend.
-3. If the user has already submitted the form, display “Welcome, [name]!” instead.
+3. Retrieve the data with a GET request: If the user has already submitted the form, display “Welcome, [name]!” instead.
 4. Add comments explaining your logic so that Future You can understand it later.
 5. Push your code to Github!

 ### Implement Saved Countries data
 1. Pseudo-code your plan to store and retrieve Saved Countries data.
-2. When the user saves a country, send that country's data to the backend.
+2. Store the data with a POST request: When the user saves a country, send that country's data to the backend.
-3. Retrieve and display saved countries on the Saved Countries page.
+3. Retrieve the data with a GET request: Retrieve and display saved countries on the Saved Countries page.
 4. Add comments explaining your logic so that Future You can understand it later.
 5. Push your code to Github!

 ### Implement View Count data
 1. Pseudo-code your plan for tracking the View Count data.
-2. Each time the user views a country's CountryDetail page, increase its view count by 1.
-3. Display the updated view count on the country's CountryDetail page.
+2. Store the data with a POST request: Each time the user views a country's CountryDetail page, update its view count by sending a POST request to the API.
+In the response, you will get back the new count within an object: display the new count on the country's CountryDetail page.
 4. Add comments explaining your logic so that Future You can understand it later.
 5. Push your code to Github!